 More than likely, it was all the face-to-face interaction.
-Not just the actual meetings.
-But the impromptu conversations.
-The ability to bring others up to speed on any project by outlining ideas on a conference room whiteboard, a paper easel, or a collection of Post-Its.
+Not just the actual meetings but the impromptu conversations.
+The ability to bring others up to speed on any project by outlining ideas on a conference room whiteboard.

-With Lucidchart, your team can collaborate in real time in a much more dynamic way.
+With the Lucid Visual Collaboration Suite, your team can collaborate in real-time in a much more dynamic way.

-For example, you can create a virtual whiteboard that’s accessible (and shareable) with others.
+For example, Lucidspark is a virtual whiteboard that’s accessible (and shareable) with others.
 Invitations can be extended to team members, with edit access for collaborators to add content to your canvas or with view-only access to maintain control of your work.
 Sticky notes are another great way to quickly and easily add ideas to a shared canvas.

-Best of all, Lucidchart is cloud-based and available on all devices and browsers, further increasing collaboration and compatibility without the need to install expensive software.
+Best of all, the Lucid Visual Collaboration Suite is cloud-based and available on all devices and browsers, further increasing collaboration and accessibility.

 Within a culture of transparency, teams learn to solve problems faster and work smarter together.
-However, sustaining this transparency can be difficult with a remote workforce.
+However, sustaining this transparency in a remote workforce poses unique challenges.

-Leaders should set forth the precedent for transparency in the workplace by making the most of every employee and team interaction, providing new opportunities for open and honest communication, and finding effective ways to collaborate and share information.
+Leaders should set a precedent for transparency in the workplace by making the most of every employee and team interaction, providing new opportunities for open and honest communication, and finding effective ways to collaborate and share information.

-All of which will serve to build trust and foster loyalty throughout your organization.
+All of which will build trust and foster loyalty throughout your organization.

 Check out this free guide to effective hybrid meetings.Download it now